 a) Known cost factors.

 WLAN equipment and AMP devices are accepted by the market as having balanced costs.
-The development of supporting AMP communication in WLAN entends the WLAN network deployment scenario and will not disrupt the established balance.
+The development of supporting AMP communication in WLAN extends the WLAN network deployment scenario and will not disrupt the established balance.

 b) Balanced costs.